 From the day Microsoft launched Windows 10, millions of users upgraded their OS to the latest edition of Windows.
-But, few of the Windows users who have upgraded to Win 10 encountered an error message that states “Windows 10 couldn’t be installed.
+But, a few of the Windows users who have upgraded to Win 10 encountered an error message that states “Windows 10 couldn’t be installed.
 Windows can’t be installed because this PC has an unsupported disk layout for UEFI firmware” while downloading and installing Windows 10 Updates.

 You cannot ignore this error since it prevents you from installing the Windows updates, as Windows updates are released to fix issues and increase system performance.

 Where in some of the users come across another form of the same error message, “This PC can’t run Windows 10.
 Windows can’t be installed because this PC has an unsupported disk layout for UEFI firmware.”
 Hence they cannot install Windows 10 on the computer.

 What Causes This PC to Have an Unsupported Disk Layout for UEFI Firmware Error?

 Generally, this error message pops up on computers that are having both UEFI and BIOS firmware (hybrids).
 This is because the Windows 10 operating system or Windows 10 update cannot be installed/run on an MBR disk of a UEFI computer.

 Even if you can successfully install Windows 10 on an MBR disk of the UEFI system, later you will be stuck at installing Windows 10 updates.

 Thus, GPT and UEFI are directly associated with each just like your Windows 10 OS and Windows 10 updates.
 So, you can upgrade to Windows 10/install its updates only on a GPT hard disk of the UEFI firmware computer.

 Step-by-Step Guidelines to Fix This PC Has an Unsupported Disk Layout for UEFI Firmware Error: